frendsick/torth/docs/definitions.md

 - [CHAR](types.md#char---character)
 - [INT](types.md#int---integer)

 **Note**: Function parameter and return values MUST be exactly the types that the function signature implies.
-You can always explicitely cast another type to integer-like type by using the type as token.
+You can always explicitly cast another type to an integer-like type by using the type as a token.
 For example, if you want to cast a value to [INT](types.md#int---integer), cast it with `cast(int)`.

 See also: [Casting](types.md#casting)